-OSP Rationale for security objectives P.CLEARANCE The policy to limit the information flow between protected resources and authorized users based on the user's sensitivity label being appropriate for the labeled information is implemented by: O.LS.CONFIDENTIALITY requiring the TOE to control information flow between entities and resources based upon the sensitivity labels of users and resources.
+OSP Rationale for security objectives remote trusted IT system to the TOE is implemented by: O.I&amp;A.REMOTE allowing remote trusted IT systems to transmit user credentials to the TOE which are used to perform a local identification and authentication policy decision.
+This decision is communicated back to one or more remote trusted IT systems based on the identification and authentication policy.
+O.I&amp;A.MULTIPLE allowing the concurrent use of multiple identification and authentication mechanisms implementing the identification and authentication policy.
+P.CLEARANCE The policy to limit the information flow between protected resources and authorized users based on the user's sensitivity label being appropriate for the labeled information is implemented by: O.LS.CONFIDENTIALITY requiring the TOE to control information flow between entities and resources based upon the sensitivity labels of users and resources.
 P.LABELED_OUTPUT The policy to provide the capability to mark printed output with accurate labels based on the sensitivity label of the user causing the output is implemented by: O.LS.PRINT providing the capability to mark printed output with accurate labels based on the sensitivity label of the user causing the output.
 P.RESOURCE_LABELS The policy that resources accessible by subjects and all subjects must have associated labels identifying the sensitivity levels of data contained therein is implemented by: O.LS.LABEL providing the capability to label all subjects and all objects accessible by subjects to restrict the information flow based on the sensitivity labels.
-P.USER_CLEARANCE The policy that all users must have a clearance level identifying the maximum sensitivity levels of data they may access is implemented by: O.LS.CONFIDENTIALITY requiring the TOE to control information flow between entities and resources based upon the sensitivity labels of users and resources.
-O.LS.LABEL ensures that object and subject are accurately labeled for the TOE to enforce the label policy.
+P.USER_CLEARANCE The policy that all users must have a clearance level identifying the maximum sensitivity levels of data they may access is implemented by:

+OSP Rationa Rationale for security objectives ir u • C a D.LS.CONFIDENTIALITY requiring the TOE to control information flow between entities and resources based upon the sensitivity labels of users and resources.
+D.LS.LABEL ensures that object and subject are inccurately labeled for the TOE to enforce the label policy.